darora/cs3245/ass2/README.txt

 The effect for NOT is even worse.
 From ~5.254s, it went up to 6.193s.

+In the end, I've chosen to disable the iterative merge for OR and AND, although it's still present in the source code submitted.

 == Files included with this submission ==